Best Execution and Order Handling Disclosure

 A Day Order is an order to trade that expires if it is not executed on the intended trading day.
 The intended trading day for a Day Order is the day that the order is placed, if the applicable market is open, or any day prior to the next day that the market is open.
 All Day Orders entered prior to market close (4:00pm ET) will expire, if not filled in full, at 4:00pm ET.
 Day Orders entered after market close will be queued for order entry on the following trading day.
 Day Orders entered on a weekend or holiday, when markets are closed, will be queued for order entry on the following trading day, but expire at the end of that trading day if not filled.

 Good Till Cancelled Orders

-Good Till Cancelled (or “GTC”) orders are orders that will remain valid (between 9:30am and 5:00pm each trading day) until executed, partially executed, cancelled by the client or a specified date of expiry.
-If not immediately executable, these orders will be entered and remain open in WSII’s trading systems until executed, partially executed, cancelled by our client or expiry, whichever comes first.
-GTC orders may not be available on all marketplaces or for all order types due to marketplace or Executing Broker convention.
+Good Till Cancelled (or “GTC”) orders are orders that will remain valid (between 9:30am and 5:00pm each trading day) until fully executed, partially executed, cancelled by the client or a specified date of expiry.
+If not immediately executable, these orders will be entered and remain open in WSII’s trading systems until fully executed, partially executed, cancelled by our client or expiry, whichever comes first.
+GTC orders may not be available on all marketplaces or for all order types due to marketplace rules or Executing Broker order handling practices.

-A market order is an order to buy or sell a security at whatever prices are available in the marketplace to help ensure a complete execution of your order.
+A market order is an order to buy or sell a stock at the prevailing prices available in the marketplace to help ensure a complete execution of your order.
 WSII may apply a limit on buy market orders to minimize market impact.
 Market orders are not supported for orders in options contracts.

-A limit order is an order for a security at a specific minimum sale price or maximum purchase price that is not to be exceeded.
+A limit order is an order for a stock or options contract at a specific minimum sale price or maximum purchase price that is not to be exceeded.

 When the client gives specific instructions relative to the execution of their order, WSII will execute in accordance with these instructions.
 Instructions may include setting a limit price, order duration or condition for when an order should be executed.
 Certain order instructions may impact the execution quality received or cause the order to be rejected by WSII.

 Orders routed to WSII’s Executing Brokers are subject to the order handling and routing practices of that Executing Broker.
 WSII’s Canadian Executing Brokers are all registered investment dealers and members of IIROC, and like WSII, are required to have in place policies and procedures designed to achieve best execution.
 Our U.S. Executing Brokers are all registered broker-dealers and members of the Financial Industry Regulatory Authority.
 U.S. Executing Brokers may apply different criteria when assessing execution quality due to local rules and regulations but are similarly subject to best execution obligations.

 Additional information on our Executing Brokers and/or their policies and procedures related to best execution are available upon request.